Registration Information for Winter 2026: MAcc, Class of 2026

 A: Wolverine Access is the University website that maintains course registration, student records, address updates, and more.
 Using your uniqname and password, you can drop or add classes, check your registration or grades, update your address, and request transcripts.
 If you have questions about how to use or perform certain functions in Wolverine Access you can log in under Student Business, click on Student Center and search the help menu for detailed step by step instructions and tips.

-Important Rules and Policies: All the stuff you need to know
+Important Rules and Policies: What You Need to Know

-It is each student’s responsibility to review the rules and policies carefully.
-Please read the course registration rules and policies.
+It is each student’s responsibility to review the course registration rules and policies carefully.

 Q. I still have questions.
 Is there someone I can talk to?